spectrocloud/librarium/packages/docs/content/06-integrations/00-kibana.md

 # Elasticsearch-Fluentd-Kibana

-The logging integration installs a production grade ElasticSearch cluster with Kibana and Fluentd by default on the Kubernetes cluster.
+The logging integration installs a production-grade ElasticSearch cluster with Kibana and Fluentd by default on the Kubernetes cluster.
 This integration provides a rich set of logging features like forwarding,  aggregating & parsing logs from the Kubernetes cluster.

 ## Contents